- IBM Metro Mirror

 - PPRC Commands

-More & more companies have a requirement for 7*24 hour service, and can neither afford to be off-line for a couple of days after a problem, or even have systems down for a couple of hours for maintenance.
+More and more companies have a requirement for 7*24 hour service, and can neither afford to be off-line for a couple of days after a problem, or even have systems down for a couple of hours for maintenance.
 As the cost of hardware is now relatively cheap, compared to the cost of downtime, its economic to have 2 data centres, and mirror the data between them.
 This means you can have very fast disaster recovery, and you can also switch applications to your secondary site, while you close the primary site for maintenance.

 There are basically 2 sorts of mirroring;

 Synchronous, which means the data updates at each site are kept precisely in step.
 However, the applications have to wait for updates to both disk systems to complete before a transaction is complete.

 Asynchronous, which means data updates at the secondary can be a few seconds behind the primary, but the mirroring has practically no effect on application performance.

 The choice is yours, which is most important to you, performance or data integrity?
 If you look after my bank account, then it should be data integrity, please.

-Ir is becoming very fashionable at the moment to define services in terms of tiers, and SHARE defined seven different disaster recovery ability tiers.
+SHARE once defined seven different disaster recovery ability tiers.
 GDPS adds an eighth tier as shown below.
 Higher tiers offer better data protection, but are more expensive than lower tiers.